The Role of CMR in the Assessment and Prognosis of Patients With Stable CAD

 - Romero J, Xue X, Gonzalez W, Garcia MJ.
 CMR imaging assessing viability in patients with chronic ventricular dysfunction due to coronary artery disease: a meta-analysis of prospective trials.
 JACC Cardiovasc Imaging 2012;5:494-508.

-Clinical Topics: Arrhythmias and Clinical EP, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Chronic Angina
+Clinical Topics: Arrhythmias and Clinical EP, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Chronic Angina

 Keywords: Adenosine, Artifacts, Breath Holding, Catheterization, Confidence Intervals, Coronary Angiography, Coronary Artery Disease, Defibrillators, Implantable, Disease-Free Survival, Dobutamine, Electrocardiography, Exercise Test, Follow-Up Studies, Gadolinium, Infarction, Magnetic Resonance Spectroscopy, Myocardial Infarction, Myocardial Ischemia, Myocardium, Nephrogenic Fibrosing Dermopathy, Perfusion Imaging, Purines, Pyrazoles, Recovery of Function, Renal Insufficiency, Chronic, Risk Factors, Tomography, Emission-Computed, Single-Photon, Vasodilator Agents, X-Rays, Angina, Stable